Otaiki1/chaincold/README.md

-# 🧊 ChainCold – Trustless IoT Cold-Chain Monitoring Using Filecoin, Symbiotic Relay & EVVM
+# 🧊 RealTrack – Trustless IoT Cold-Chain Monitoring Using Filecoin, Symbiotic Relay & EVVM

 Verifiable supply-chain telemetry with decentralized storage, stake-backed attestations, and gasless IoT transactions.

 ## 🚀 Overview

-ChainCold is a next-generation IoT telemetry system that brings trust, immutability, and verifiable integrity to global cold-chain logistics.
+RealTrack is a next-generation IoT telemetry system that brings trust, immutability, and verifiable integrity to global cold-chain logistics.

 We allow IoT sensors to stream temperature, humidity, and RFID data to a Gateway API, which: